AmadeusITGroup/tansu/tansu.batch.md

 ## batch variable

 Batches multiple changes to stores while calling the provided function, preventing derived stores from updating until the function returns, to avoid unnecessary recomputations.
-If a store is updated multiple times in the provided function, listeners of that store will only be called once when the provided function returns.
-It is possible to have nested calls of batch, in which case only the first (outer) call has an effect, inner calls only call the provided function.

 <b>Signature:</b>

 ```typescript
 batch: <T>(fn: () => T) => T
 ```

+## Remarks

+If a store is updated multiple times in the provided function, listeners of that store will only be called once when the provided function returns.

+It is possible to have nested calls of batch, in which case only the first (outer) call has an effect, inner calls only call the provided function.

 ## Example